MEPN Prerequisites & Admissions

 HESI Admissions Assessment

 Your highest score earned for the combined four sections taken in a single attempt will be utilized.
 The test must be taken by the date of application and any scores are valid for one year.
-One attempt every 45 days is allowed – if an additional exam is taken during the 45 day period only the first attempt will be allowed.
+Look above under Eligibility Requirements for up-to-date info on process and testing.

 All attempts at courses you take are calculated into cumulative GPA calculations unless they are removed through an official grade replacement process.
 For Prerequisite GPA calculation we utilize the highest grade earned.
 All courses must be from regionally accredited institutions of higher education.